 count towards these totals.
 If your opponent gives two affirmations and then one

-denial, then you score a point.
-The reasoning behind this is because this typically
+denial, you score a point.
+The reasoning for this is that this typically signifies

-signifies that someone is not willing to bite the bullet or follow through on their
+that someone is not willing to bite the bullet or follow through on their own

-own premises.
-If your opponent gives two denials and then one affirmation, then you
+premises.
+If your opponent gives two denials and then one affirmation, you also score

-score a point.
-The reasoning here is that this typically signifies that someone's hand
+a point.
+The reasoning here is that this typically signifies that someone's hand is

-is being forced - making you the stronger verbalizer.
-If the game isn't automatically
+being forced - making you the stronger verbalizer.
+If the game isn't automatically won

 someone leaves the conversation or asks to change the subject or topic of conversation